liamfit/demo-mgmt-infra/README.md

 # terraform-core-infra

-This repo contains terraform config and pipelines to manage the AWS core infrastructure.
+This repo contains terraform config and pipelines to manage the AWS management account infrastructure for a given project.

 ## How do I bootstrap a new AWS account?